marcelm/cutadapt/doc/guide.rst

 ===========================

-When trimming reads that come from a library prepared with the RRBS (reduced representation bisulfit sequencing) protocol, the last two 3' bases must be removed in addition to the adapter itself.
+When trimming reads that come from a library prepared with the RRBS (reduced representation bisulfite sequencing) protocol, the last two 3' bases must be removed in addition to the adapter itself.
 This can be achieved by using not the adapter sequence itself, but by adding two wildcard characters to its beginning.
 If the adapter sequence is ``ADAPTER``, the command for trimming